einar-m/einar-m.github.io/projects/numerical-calculation-of-rolling-ball.md

 *Disclaimer: The report is written in Norwegian.*

-Here is the link to the full Juptyer Notebook and HTML-file of the results:
+Here is the link to the full Juptyer Notebook and HTML file of the results:

 Source: <a href="https://github.com/einar-m/TFY4107-lab">einar-m/TFY4107-lab</a>